 Gene recently turned one of his coaching strategies on himself and created a 10-Day, 100 Call Challenge.
 He’s seeing some fantastic results and shared all the details with us.

-Gene’s self-imposed 100 Call Challenge is a way to re-introduce outbound sales efforts back into your agency.
+Gene’s self-imposed 100 Call Challenge is a way to re-introduce outbound sales strategy efforts back into your agency.

 What is the 100 Call Challenge?

 Most people think it’s 100 cold calls and dread the thought of it.
 But really, it’s a commitment to having 100 conversations.